UCI-Chenli-teaching/project2-login-cart-example/README.md

   `IndexServlet.java` enables you to see your current session information, last access time and a list of items that you added through a `form` in that session.
 The `IndexServlet.java` has two methods, `doPost` and `doGet`.
   * The `doPost` method is invoked when you have HTTP Post requests through the api `/api/index`, which lands on `index.html` through `index.js`.
     * It first gets the session ID, overrides the last access time, and writes these values in the JSON Object that is sent through `response`.
-    * Next, `index.js` shows the content in the response by an `ajax` call through `jQuery`, which appears in the `index.html`.
+    * Next, `index.js` shows the content in the response by an `ajax` call through `jQuery`, which appears in `index.html`.
   * The `doGet` method is invoked with HTTP Get requests, and it is responsible for the item cart feature.
-    * First, it gets the session ID and the list of items from current session.
+    * First, it gets the session ID and the list of items from the current session.
-    * If there is no such array of items, it will create an empty array and add the item that the user had typed in.
+    * If there is no such array of items, it will create an empty array and add the item that the user typed in.
     * Otherwise, it creates an array and sends the list of items through `index.js`.